chrisdurning22/hacker-rank-solutions/README.md

-This repo contains my solutions to the Interview Preparation Kit questions on hackerrank.com.
+This repo contains my solutions to the Interview Preparation Kit questions from hackerrank.com.